Found 3,078 items made of . Refine Search

 Sanjuan Mask.
 Wide face painted black.
 Small red downturned mouth and large flat nose.
 Strip of leather with some hair nailed horizontally across top of forehead with three nails.
 Single hole drilled on either side with yellow string attached.
 White collar extends from below jawline.
 Back of mask is unpainted.

-Rattle type wooden staff, adorned with deer hooves at the proximal end.
+Rattle type dance staff, adorned with deer hooves at the proximal end.
 Staff is rounded, carved at pommel with a small face, sharp teeth bared in a wide grin, nose flat and slightly protruding.
 Head comes to a small, round peak.
 Dozens of deer hooves have been tied to short lengths of hide and attached to the top, under the face, with long wraps of hide.
+The wooden handle is plain with a rounded end.

 « The manufacture of woven hare skin blankets by Indians of the Mistassini and Lake St. John bands is described in detail by Speck (1930, pp. 451-454), Lips (1947, pp. 42, 44), and Rogers (1967, p.
 64, fig. 8, p.
 40).
 Speck (1930, p.
 454) notes that 100 skins were required for a blanket, while Rogers (1967, p.
 64) states that a large blanket to be used by three people might comprise twice that many skins.
 These blankets were woven of narrow, twisted strips of hare skin on a three-pole frame by a coil netting technique in which the strip of skin was conveyed by a wooden or bone needle.
 The Speck collection contains two examples.
 The smaller, in poor condition, measures approximately 165 by 145 cm.
 The larger measures 220 by 152 cm and has short cloth ties at the four corners.
 It may have been worn as a robe. » Vanstone, James W. "The Speck Collection of Montagnais Material Culture from the Lower St. Lawrence Drainage, Quebec."
 Fieldiana.
 Anthropology.
 New Series, No. 5 (October 29, 1982), p.17.